timescale/docs/timescaledb/overview/deployment-options/index.md

 # Deploying TimescaleDB

-TimescaleDB can quickly deployed and ready to use with one of our fully managed hosting options.
+TimescaleDB can quickly be deployed and ready to use with one of our fully managed hosting options.
 There are also multiple options for deploying TimescaleDB in your own environment, including Docker images and K8 Helm charts.